 The stand mixer for professional bakers and cloud kitchens as they happen to be NSF® Certified For Commercial Use.
 Weighing 31 pounds, this bowl-lift model is definitely on the heavier side.
-Like the Pro-Line, the heavy-duty DC motor packs 1.3 hp, enough to tackle any mixing, melting and whipping task you can throw at it.
+Like the Pro-Line, the heavy-duty DC motor packs 1.3 hp, enough to tackle any mixing and whipping tasks you can throw at it.

 Curious about what contributes to the weight of a KitchenAid stand mixer?
 Here are the three biggest contributors to the weight of KitchenAid stand mixers.

 By far the biggest contributor to the weight of a stand mixer are the materials used in its construction.

 The physical components of KitchenAid stand mixers are made from a tremendously robust (and high-quality) zinc alloy.
 These are modeled through a die casting process.
 In the case of KitchenAid, the work is done by PHB, an American casting manufacturer.

 As the company is known for making durable and long-lasting products, it stands to reason that the components will be intentionally heavy.

 These heavy metal shells offer us a number of advantages.

 For one, it makes the mixer extremely durable and capable of withstanding all the wear and tear from active use.
 The additional weight prevents vibration caused by the machine in action.
 When you work a stand mixer at high speeds, or whilst mixing thick dough, it tends to cause some level of vibration on the countertop.
 The weight of the metal exterior acts as a counterweight to prevent mixer walk when the appliance is in use.

 Motor & Transmission